kenakamu/generator-line-bot/README.md

 # Other things you need to know

 ## C#
+There are two project types.
+Azure Function or Web API.
+### Azure Function
+- It is Azure Function v2 application and default port is 7071.
+- make sure you install azure function tools for dotnetcore.
+For further information, see [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local)
+### Web API
+- It is dotnet core 2.0 Web API and default port is 5000.
+### common
 - make sure you install [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)
-- it is Azure Function v2 application and default port is 7071.
 - make sure you install [dotnet core 2](https://www.microsoft.com/net/download/windows)
-- make sure you install azure function tools for dotnetcore.
-For further information, see [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local)
 - The template uses Azure Blog Storage for additional features.

 ## Node.js